 - 1 cup low fat milk (any kind woks)

 - 1 teaspoon cinnamon

-- 2-3 large scoops ice or more
+- 2-3 large scoops ice (or more to taste)

-Place all ingredients in a high speed blender and puree until smooth.
+- Place all ingredients in a high speed blender and puree until smooth.

 Want more delicious smoothie recipes?
 Check out my Pinterest board!